edgarcrssn/tictacbot/README.md

 An interface will be displayed.
 It will listen to the keys you type.
 A history of these keys will be displayed in the interface.

 - To launch the search, **press the space bar**.
 - To cancel the keys you typed, **press the escape key**.
+- To quit, **press control+c**

 After a successful search, the found word will be automatically pasted.
-The "remaining letters" list will be updated accordingly.
+The *remaining letters* list will be updated accordingly.

 ## Rules